cometbft/cometbft/docs/references/config/config.toml.md

 Committing a block affects the application state, hence the remaining transactions in the mempool after a block commit might become invalid.
 Setting `recheck = true` will go through the remaining transactions and remove invalid ones.

+If your application may remove transactions passed by CometBFT to your `PrepareProposal` handler, you probably want to set this configuration to `true` to avoid possible leaks in your mempool (transactions staying in the mempool until the node is next restarted).
 ### mempool.broadcast
 Broadcast the mempool content (uncommitted transactions) to other nodes.
 ```toml